NikolaiGerasimov/NikolaiGerasimov.github.io/_posts/2022-10-31-my-new-post.md

     - Navigate to your new repository and go to Settings -> Pages -> Build and deployment.
 Set Source as 'GitHub Actions':
     ![Setting repository 'Build and deployment' settings](/assets/github-pages.png)

+4. You know have a copy of the Chirpy template in your GitHub account.
+The next step is to sync it down to your computer so that you can personalise the template.
+To do this you need to make sure that you have **Git**  installed and configure.

+    - Install git type the following into the terminal:

+        ```terminal
+        brew install git
+        ```

+    - Set your git username (note that this is not your GitHub account user name).
+Git uses a username to associate commits with an identity.

+        ```terminal
+        git config --global user.name 'firstName secondName'
+        ```

+    To check that the username has been set correctly:

+        ```terminal
+        git config --global user.nam
+        ```

+    - Set your commit email address:

+        ```terminal
+        git config --global user.email 'youremail@address.com'
+        ```

+    To check that it has been set correctly:

+        ```terminal
+        git config --global user.email
+        ```

+    - Cach your GitHub credentials in Git (i.e. link Git to GitHub).
+Type the following in your terminal and follow the promts:

+        ```terminal
+        gh auth login
+        ```

+5.

 ## Troubleshooting

 - Navigate to your .zshrc file (it should be located in 'Macintosh HD/yourusername/.zshrc') and check that it contains the following (it may also contain other lines of code, that's fine):